-For that indicator, The World Bank provides data for Russia from 1990 to 2017.
-The average value for Russia during that period was 74.86 million people with a minumum of 69.88 million people in 1998 and a maximum of 76.03 million people in 2011.
+For that indicator, we provide data for Russia from 1990 to 2020.
+The average value for Russia during that period was 73.84 million people with a minimum of 68.86 million people in 1998 and a maximum of 76.03 million people in 2011.

 Definition: Labor force comprises people ages 15 and older who supply labor for the production of goods and services during a specified period.
 It includes people who are currently employed and people who are unemployed but seeking work as well as first-time job-seekers.
 Not everyone who works is included, however.
 Unpaid workers, family workers, and students are often omitted, and some countries do not count members of the armed forces.
 Labor force size tends to vary during the year as seasonal workers enter and leave.